dishantzaveri/sem4pracs/README.md

-# sem4pracs - computer engineering - DJS
+# Sem4pracs - Computer Engineering - DJS
-# code is in master branch
+# Code is in master branch - https://github.com/dishantzaveri/sem4pracs/tree/master

 All the codes for practicals of fourth sem of computer engineering in C and C++ :)